freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-mobile-app-locally.md

 > [!NOTE]
 > You only need to follow this section if you're modifying the challenge test runner in the mobile app.
 Otherwise, you can go to the next section on [how to open a pull request](#proposing-a-pull-request-pr).

-1. Clone a copy of the [freeCodeCamp repo](https://github.com/freeCodeCamp/freeCodeCamp) locally outside of your local copy of freeCodeCamp mobile repo.
+1. Clone a copy of the [freeCodeCamp repo](https://github.com/freeCodeCamp/freeCodeCamp) locally outside of your local copy of the freeCodeCamp mobile repo.
 Your folder structure should look like this:

     ```console
     ├── freeCodeCamp
     ├── mobile
     ```

-2. Change directory to the freeCodeCamp repo:
+2. Change the directory to the freeCodeCamp repo:

     ```console
     cd freeCodeCamp